About the Perth Agreement

 That every person alive today — and every child yet to be born — should know they will have at least one meal every day.

-I am planting these seeds of hope.
+I am planting the seeds of an idea.

 At its heart, the Perth Agreement recognises a basic human right: the guarantee of one nutritious meal every day, regardless of where you live or who you are.